Tatwi/legend-of-hondo/doc/features/mod-armorUpgrade.md

 ####Looted Parts
 - Rebalanced and themed the parts so they each add something interestng when mixed/matched in layers and the final item.
 Loot pieces are required to make the best armor possible.
 - Smaller values, due to being able to use loot parts in layers as well as the segment.
-- Looted segments removed, as segement crafting is too important to be skipped.
+- Looted segments have been repurposed, as segement crafting is too important to be skipped.
+They are now intentionally non-stackable, single item drops and are used in the Armor Rating upgrade process.
-- Nightsister Layer remains as an alternate Electricity Layer (a good one is better than what can be crafted).
 - Encumberance values in Legend of Hondo are treated differently, which allows for each loot part to have a downside of Enc. without making the part/armor useless (high Enc. can be overcome with skillful play).

+Dune Lizard Scales
+- Bonus: Acid/Encumberance
+- Hinderance: Health/Action/Mind Enc.
+- Source: Dune Lizards, Dragonet
+- Enc can be negative, which is a bonus.

 Fambaa Hide
 - Bonus: Blast/Heat/Effectiveness